JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 dialog: https://github.com/stellar/stellar-protocol/discussions/1558#discussioncomment-10807798
 ```

+new native AMMs release as benefit on narrowing at https://youtu.be/FiYKWQyLAuE?&t=1118
+"with AMMs ... you're only p[aying 50 basis points.
+That is "[AMMs create] a 33% imporvement on your cost...
+When we're thinking about cross-boarder payments, I think we can envision some future state where this is... all different fiat assets that are tokenized into stablecoins.
+And these AMM pools are enabling cheaper and more efficient FX transactions" &mdash; Phil Meng @ a the SDF

+--

 first of all we need to acknoledge significantly their work and community controbtuiosn in re n.3

 it's not performant if you're doing like 4 txns to min/max the system